 When customers feel they’ve been acknowledged in an appropriate way, more than half said they’d frequent that business again.
 And two in five customers said they’d edit their review to reflect the response of the small business, turning it into a positive review.

-In fact, a quarter of reviewers said that the way a company or business reacts to a bad review can turn them into a promoter of the company, instead of a detractor, and as many small business owners know, word-of-mouth marketing is one of the most valuable ways to build trust and boost your reputation.
-Customers who are considering leaving a bad review might think twice if they notice a business owner responding to past reviews, especially if the complaint is minor.
+In fact, a quarter of reviewers said that the way a company or business reacts to a critical review can turn them into a promoter of the company, instead of a detractor, and as many small business owners know, word-of-mouth marketing is one of the most valuable ways to build trust and boost your reputation.
+Customers who are considering leaving a critical review might think twice if they notice a business owner responding to past reviews, especially if the complaint is minor.

-Can (and should) you avoid a negative review?
+Should you avoid a critical review?

-Hora of Peg Leg Vintage said her first bad review was a matter of unmet expectations from the customer.
+Hora of Peg Leg Vintage said her first critical review was a matter of unmet expectations from the customer.
 The reviewer assumed the business was a thrift store, instead of a vintage boutique that adds value to recycled clothes.
 “Her main complaint was that she thought prices were way too expensive,” Hora said.
 “She didn’t really understand the model of the store, where we take pieces and we refinish them.
 So I think really that wasn’t necessarily a bad review.
 It was just a person who was not as informed about [our business].”

 Historians never did find out how Ea-Nasir responded to Nanni and his complaint about the quality of the copper.
 But if he’d used some of these tips, his copper business would have likely thrived and maybe even earned the cuneiform version of 5 stars.